curityio/nginx_oauth_proxy_module/README.md

 ![Token Handler Pattern](resources/token-handler-pattern.png)

-## Security Overview
+## High Level Usage

-The OAuth proxy is a forwarder to deal with cookie specific logic and transation.\
+The OAuth proxy is a forwarder placed in front of your business APIs, to deal with cookie authorization.\
 A typical flow for an SPA calling an API would work like this:

 ![Security Handling](resources/security-handling.png)